Few people know how companies get started and with FLOS, it

 on a base that spins, allowing for equal application.
 Once this is done,

-the technician would inspect for any unevenness or areas that look
+the technician inspects for any unevenness or areas that look

 thin in terms of the application, applying further coating of the